datopian/flowershow/site/content/docs/mdx.md

 The answer to this question is - yes... and no ¯\_(ツ)_/¯.

 **Yes**, because it really is a CommonMark syntax, which allows you to add HTML parts and even intertwine them with Markdown like in our example.
-You may have written something similar without even hearing about MDX and if you're starting your new Flowershow project with your existing Markdown content - don't worry, it will all work!
+You may have written something similar without even hearing about MDX and if you're starting your new Flowershow project with your existing Markdown content - it will all work!
 This is because MDX supports CommonMark by default.
-Additionally Flowershow provides support for GFM (GitHub Flavored Markdown) and even some Obsidian-specifix syntax elements.
+Additionally Flowershow provides support for GFM (GitHub Flavored Markdown) and some Obsidian-specifix syntax elements.
 (See our [[syntax|Syntax]] guide to learn more.)

-**No**, because Flowershow will parse all your content files as if it was MDX (no matter if you use `.md` or `.mdx` extension).
-This means that in our example above, the heading and the block quote will be treated as a good old Markdown, however the HTML-like looking `<div>` tag will not be treated as a raw HTML.
-For compilers used by Flowershow under the hood now it's **JSX** - a React syntax extension to JavaScript that looks like HTML, which will allow you to create and use components in your Markdown files.
+**No**, because Flowershow will parse all your Markdown files as MDX (no matter if you use `.md` or `.mdx` file extension).
+This means that in the example above, the heading and the block quote will be treated as Markdown, however the HTML-like looking `<div>` tag will be understood as **JSX** - a React syntax extension to JavaScript that looks like HTML, which allows you to create and use components in your Markdown files.

 <Callout>
   ❕You may have noticed, that we haven't used an HTML `class` attribute on the `<div>` tag above, but rather React's `className` attribute.
-This is because all HTML elements will be parsed as JSX elements, which will then be used by React runtime to render your pages.
+This is because all HTML elements will be parsed as JSX, which will then be used by React's runtime to render your pages.
 </Callout>

-## How it works?

-In short, packages used by Flowershow under the hood will compile MDX to JavaScript, which will then be used by React.
+How does it work?
+In short, packages used by Flowershow under the hood compile MDX to JavaScript, which is then be used by React to create your website.

 ## MDX supported syntax

 The following sections are just a short summary of what MDX can do.
 Read [the official MDX docs](https://mdxjs.com/) to learn more.

 <Callout>
   ❕In this document we're going to use Markdown and MDX, as well as HTML and JSX interchangeably.
 The reason for this is the fact that Flowershow, as we've just learned, parses all Markdown files as MDX files.
-So, from your perspective you may have only used Markdown syntax to write your content, but Flowershow will also understand any MDX-specific additions to it if you were to include them.
-It follows, that what you may consider HTML blocks, in MDX world it's JSX.
+So, from your perspective it may be only Markdown that you're using to write your content.
+However, Flowershow will also understand any MDX-specific additions to it if you were to include them.
+It follows, that what you may consider HTML blocks, in MDX world is JSX.
 </Callout>

 ### Markdown